-But sometimes you don’t need everything a commercial plugin has to offer.
+But sometimes, you don’t need everything a commercial plugin has to offer.
 There are situations where perhaps one particular premium feature is all you need.
-It may not even be 100% necessary, but would still make life easier.
+It may not even be 100% necessary, but it would still make life easier.

 Today, we’re going to let you in on a little secret.
 There are indeed ways to get that one little feature you’re after without spending money.
 No, it’s not through anything unseemly.
 Rather, it’s by employing a piecemeal approach and, in some cases, a little elbow grease.

 Curious?
 Read on to enhance your penny-pinching ways.

 There’s something to be said for a plugin that does just one or two things and does them really well.
 Free of bloat or half-baked features, these plugins aim to provide niche functionality.
 They can also serve to fill in the gaps between the free and premium versions of another plugin.